Artushfoto/ArtushVision-AI/README.md

 1. **Download** the preferred version from the links above.
 2. **Install or Extract** the application.
-3. **Launch** ArtushVision AI and configure your [OpenRouter API key] (https://www.artushfoto.eu/Software/OpenRouter-API-Key-Setup-Guide-for-Beginners)in settings.
+3. **Launch** ArtushVision AI and configure your [OpenRouter API key](https://www.artushfoto.eu/Software/OpenRouter-API-Key-Setup-Guide-for-Beginners) in settings.
-4. **Drag & Drop** your photos to start the AI analysis.
+4. **Load folder** with your photos and videos to start the AI analysis.
 ## 📥 Download Latest Release (v2026.1.00)

 | Download Link | Version Type |